Model-based clustering in simple hypergraphs through a stochastic blockmodel

 We conducted a simulation study to evaluate the performance of the \texttt{HyperSBM} package.
 We generated hypergraphs under the HSBM with two or three latent groups ($Q = 2$ or $Q = 3$).
 The group proportions were non-uniform, with $\pi = (0.6, 0.4)$ for $Q = 2$ and $\pi = (0.4, 0.3, 0.3)$ for $Q = 3$.
 We set the largest hyperedge size $M$ to 3, and we considered different numbers of nodes, $n \in \{50, 100, 150, 200\}$.

 To simplify the latent structure, we assumed the \eqref{eq:aff-m} submodel, and we parametrized the model through the ratios $\rho^{(m)}$ of within-group size-$m$ hyperedges over between-groups size-$m$ hyperedges (assumed constant with $n$, see Section~\ref{sec_SM:synth_pram} in SM for details).
 We analyzed two different scenarios: \begin{enumerate} \item[A.] Communities: in this scenario, we focus on community detection and consider the case of more within-group than between-groups size-$m$ hyperedges $\rho^{(m)} > 1$ for $m=2,3$. \item[B.] Disassortative: in this scenario, we focus on disassortative behaviour and consider the case of less within-group than between-groups size-$m$ hyperedges $\rho^{(m)} < 1$ for $m=2,3$. \end{enumerate} Each setting is a combination of a scenario (X=A,B) and number of groups ($Q=2,3$) and is denoted X$Q$.
-In each setting, values of $\alpha^{(m,n)}$ and $\beta^{(m,n)}$ decrease with increasing $n$ so as to maintaining constant the quantities $n\alpha^{(2,n)}$ and $n\beta^{(2,n)}$ as well as $n^2\alpha^{(3,n)}$ and $n^2\beta^{(3,n)}$.
+In each setting, values of $\alpha^{(m)}=\alpha^{(m,n)}$ and $\beta^{(m)}=\alpha^{(m,n)}$ (we here emphasize the dependence on the number of nodes $n$) decrease with increasing $n$ so as to maintaining constant the quantities $n\alpha^{(2,n)}$ and $n\beta^{(2,n)}$ as well as $n^2\alpha^{(3,n)}$ and $n^2\beta^{(3,n)}$.